THE ACHIEVER

 Difficulty Celebrating

 When you hit a goal, you minimise it.
 "Anyone could have done this." or "Yes, but I should have done it sooner."
-Achievement never feels enough.
+Achievement rarely feels enough.

 Strategic Everything